-On March 29, Fenna Saylors, former treasurer of National Association of Letter Carriers Branch 378, pleaded guilty in U.S. District Court for the Northern District of Indiana to one count of embezzling $16,647 in funds from the Marion, Ind. union.
-The guilty plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On May 29, Christopher Mulhall, former secretary-treasurer of International Alliance of Theatrical Stage Employees Local 264, pleaded guilty in U.S. District Court for the Eastern District of Virginia to one count of conspiracy to commit wire fraud and embezzlement from the Hampton union in the amount of $57,310.
+He had been charged on May 11.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡